TheJacksonLaboratory/jax-ng-light/README.md

 1. Either do `ng config defaults.styleExt=scss` or manually edit the `style` property in your angular.json file
 2. Rename your global styles.css file to styles.scss

 ## Install Package
-From your Angular project directory, `npm install jax-ng-light` This will also install the `jax-theme` package, a dependency
+From your Angular project directory,
+`npm install jax-ng-light`
+This will also install the `jax-theme` package, a dependency

 ## Import the Sass file
-To the end of your src/styles.scss file, append this line:
+To the end of your global styles.scss file, append this line:
 `@import '~jax-ng-light/jax-light';`